meanfun56/CGforcefiled_NPBSM/β-cyclodextrin_inclusionMD/README.md

 ## Related manuscript
 These data support the findings in:

-> Yan et al., Coarse-Grained Force Field Parameters for Natural Product-Based Small Molecules: From Structural Mapping to Pharmaceutical Applications.
+> Yan et al., *Coarse-Grained Force Field Parameters for Natural Product-Based Small Molecules: From Structural Mapping to Pharmaceutical Applications*.